 3. Let kids make DIY Hanukkah gift bags

-Gift bags are a popular item, and one that many parents use to wrap Hanukkah gifts for our kids.
+Gift bags are a popular item, and one that many parents use to wrap Hanukkah gifts for kids.
 But they don’t have to be purchased in a store.
-You can have your kids make their own!
+You can have kids make their own!

 Jen Simon, a mom of two from South Orange, New Jersey, says that while growing up, she and sister always made their own Hanukkah gift bags, and it’s become a favorite tradition for her family.
 You can take simple paper bags from the grocery store and have your kids decorate them.
 It will save you the hassle and expense of purchasing gift bags yourself, and it’s creative and fun for the kids.